RRothfeld/NeverEver/README.md

 So get together with some friends, grab a few drinks, and play some never/ever.
 You'll learn new things about your best friends which you never actually wanted to know - but now you do!
 So, have fun and enjoy our game.

-Installations
+Installation
 --------------
-The NeverEver web application is built using a range of technologies and requires the following pip set up:
+never/ever is built using a range of technologies (i.e. especially Django) and requires the following pip setup:

 	Django==1.7
 	dnspython==1.12.0